exleym/coinpl/source/about_us.rst

 About Us
 ========
-CoinPL was developed as a hobby project, and was initially created by Exley McCormick while working at AQR Capital Management as a researcher and technologist.
+CoinPL is a hobby project, and was initially created by Exley McCormick while working at AQR Capital Management as a researcher and technologist.
 The project's original goals were to learn more about systematic trading of cryptocurrencies and the Docker-container approach to building